 - Data Interpretation & Logical Reasoning (DILR).

-- The Quantitative Aptitude section has mainly questions from Arithmetic, Algebra, Trigonometry, Calculus, Geometry, etc.
+- Quantitative Aptitude is an important section in the syllabus for CAT exam.
+It has mainly questions from Arithmetic, Algebra, Trigonometry, Calculus, Geometry, etc.

-- The questions in this section are given to test a candidate’s ability to apply mathematical principles to solve real-time problems.
+- Questions in this section are given to test a candidate’s ability to apply mathematical principles to solve real-time problems.

 Core concepts of Quantitative Aptitude: